teodragovic/teodragovic.github.io/source/about/index.markdown

 - Refactoring and optimization of CSS and HTML
 - Redesign of sites main layout for season 2012/2013
 - Implementation of Sass preprocessor in development workflow
-- Made small framework for agency backend
+- Made small CSS framework for agency backend
-- Responsive newsletter design
+- Responsive newsletter design and development
 - Design of various print materials (calendars, brochures, posters...)

 <br/>

-**[MyPeople magazine](http://issuu.com/mypeople)** - online hip-hop magazine based in Belgrade, Serbia
+**[MyPeople magazine](http://mypeople.in.rs)** - online hip-hop magazine based in Belgrade, Serbia

 Graphic editor and designer (1/2011 - 11/2012)

 - Magazine branding
 - All of graphic editing, design and illustration for issues 19 through 23
+- Implementing Wordpress and starting magazine online blog
-- Starting magazine blog and serving as blog editor from January to July 2012.
+- Serving as magazine online editor from January to July 2012.

 <br/>